geovannyAvelar/WeatherLogger-API/README.md

 #### 1.2.2 Database
 This project use MySQL as relational database management system.
 You can obtain it [here](https://www.mysql.com/downloads/)

-To configure the connection of SocialCRON with your MySQL database, open the file **src/main/resources/application.properties** and fill the properties with your username, password and database URL.
+To configure the connection with your MySQL database, open the file **src/main/resources/application.properties** and fill the properties with your username, password and database URL.
 The application can generate the database tables automatically, just set the property **spring.jpa.hibernate.ddl-auto** to **update**, don't use this in production.

 ### 1.3 Build